rich-java-dev/py-symbex/README.md

 - [ ] handle FOR loops
 - [ ] handle WHILE loops
 - [ ] refactor into non-branching structures
+- [ ] non-trivial variable ASSIGNMENT
+- [ ] ternary "a if b else c"

 ### Built With